-Jeremy F. Plant is professor of public policy and administration, interim chair of Intercollege Masters of Professional Studies in Homeland Security and coordinator of graduate program (on-line) in Public Administration at the School of Public Affairs, Penn State Harrisburg.
+Jeremy F. Plant is professor of public policy and administration in the School of Public Affairs, Penn State Harrisburg.
 He is co-principal investigator for Penn State’s ICCAE program.
 He teaches and conducts research on public management, transportation policy, human resource management, homeland security, and ethics.
 His published works has appeared in such journals as Public Administration Review, American Review of Public Administration, Public Works Management & Policy, Public Integrity, Review of Policy Research, and Policy Studies Review.
 He edited The Handbook of Transportation Policy (Taylor & Francis, 2007) and has done funded research on transportation security.
 He is a founding member and past chair of ASPA’s Section on Transportation Policy and Administration and serves on the section’s Executive Committee.
 Currently he serves as chair of ASPA’s Section on Ethics.

 - American Society for Public Administration, Sections on Ethics and Transportation Policy and Administration